Choosing the Right Dance Instructor

 2).
 They Help You Understand Your Dance Goals

 A dancer may begin dancing for a variety of reasons, from looking to achieve new fitness goals to aspiring to become a professional dancer.
 It’s important for you to recognize what you’re looking to get out of a dance class in order for you to set appropriate goals for yourself.
 Once you pinpoint your dance goals, an instructor should support you in accomplishing them.
-A dance teacher should seek to have a clear understanding of each students’ individual goals, regardless of how small or big they may be!
+The right dance instructor should seek to have a clear understanding of each students’ individual goals, regardless of how small or big they may be!

 “A teacher should also be able to assess your resources and what path will work best for you.
 If you aim to be a teacher, they should be able to suggest paths you can take to accomplish this.
 If you aim to perform, they should recommend the type of training you need to improve.
 If you just want to social dance, they should also be able to adjust accordingly” (Take Lessons).